After months surfing the internet for the perfect washer-and-dryer combo, you finally find the right match at a great price.

 - A higher interest rate.

-If you didn’t get a new card in the mail before your card’s expiration date, they may not want you as a customer anymore.
-But don’t just ignore it: You could be a victim of mail fraud.
+If you didn’t get a new card in the mail before your card’s expiration date, call your card’s issuer.
+It is possible you have been a victim of mail fraud.

 9. Transposed numbers

-Sometimes you’re asked to provide a ZIP code or the security code on the back of the card to confirm your identity at the point of sale.
-Mix up any of the digits and a rejection will follow.
-You can always retry, but enough errors will prompt a lockout until you’ve contacted the card company.
+Sometimes you are asked to provide a ZIP code or the security code on the back of the card to confirm your identity at the point of sale.
+Mix up any digits, and a rejection will follow.

-The credit card company can close your account for all sorts of reasons, and doesn’t have to give you advance notice.
-CreditCards.com said:
+A credit card company can close your account for all sorts of reasons, and it doesn’t have to give you advance notice.
+CreditCards.com says:

 Even if you’re not in default, an issuer can boot you at any time.
 The most common reason is that you’re not using the account often enough.

-You can’t prevent all of them, but it’s a good bet that your card company will keep you if you use the card regularly and responsibly and always pay your bills on time.
+To lower the odds that your account will be closed, simply be a good customer.
+It’s a good bet that your card company will keep you if you use the card regularly and responsibly and always pay bills on time.